Universal chaotic dynamics from Krylov space

-with power $j=1,2$.
-At the first step, we break $\mathbf L$ into $\mathbf{\tilde L}$ and only sum over the spectrum of $\mathbf R^{(L-n)}$ part following \eqref{ReducedSum}.
-At the third step, we consider the average separately by neglecting the correlation between each term.
+At the last step, we consider the average separately by neglecting the correlation between each term and define $\avg{\rho^{(L-n)}(E)}$ and $\avg{p_n(E)}$ as the reduced spectral density and the polynomials in ensemble average respectively.
+The ensemble average of the reduced one-point function is